-Although more research is needed to determine whether or not acai juice has any benefits for pregnant women, it is recommended that you consult your doctor before using this fruit during pregnancy or nursing since the antioxidant levels may be high enough to cause damage to an unborn child or harm a nursing infant.
+Although more research is needed to determine whether or not acai juice has any benefits for pregnant women, it is recommended that you consult your doctor before using this fruit during pregnancy because not enough is known about whether it is safe.

 Is Acai Berry Juice The Same As The Whole Fruit?

 Acai juice is becoming very popular with people who want to lose weight because they believe it will provide them with many of the same benefits as the whole fruit, plus help them to feel full longer.

 Acai juice is made from a blend of acai berries and other fruit juices.
 This mixture gives acai juice a slightly sweeter taste than the whole fruit, but it also contains many nutrients that are destroyed during the juicing process.
 For example, one cup of unsweetened acai juice provides approximately the same amount of antioxidants as blueberries, oranges, and strawberries.
 However, it has no fiber, which is beneficial for weight loss.

 In fact, due to added sweeteners and the lack of fiber, most acai juices will add more calories than they subtract.
 This is why you should always read the label and look for a juice that contains 100% pure acai juice with no added sugars or artificial sweeteners.
 Also, acai juice probably contains less antioxidants than acai pulp (15).